Understanding Anxiety: What to Do When Everything Feels So Overwhelming?

 - Poor personal hygiene

-Knowing how to deal with anxiety when it strikes takes a lot of practice.
+Knowing how to deal with overwhelming anxiety takes a lot of practice.
 Here are a few quick tips for you.

 Carry around a journal that you can access easily at any time.
 Whenever you are anxious, list your thoughts and review each of them.
 In the process, you might realize that your fears are exaggerated.